Genericss/fgo_voicelines/README.md

 From this, graphviz images can be generated (in archive/images) or gephi used, along with the sigmaJS plugin to generate a version visable online

+Using the gephi-toolkit/java, images are automatically generated as well (this was a real pain).

 The online version is viewable from the network folder, hosted on the following links:
 	https://genericss.github.io/fgo_voicelines/interactive_graphs/direct_voicelines
 	https://genericss.github.io/fgo_voicelines/interactive_graphs/all_voices